emilymcdaniel/Final_Project/README.md

 - What data sources will be useful?
 - How can this question be computationally answered?

-- Cohesive, structured outline of the project (this may include images, but they should be easy to follow and digest)
-- Link to dashboard (or link to video of dashboard demonstration)
-- Link to Google Slides presentation

 ## Tech Selections (X)
 (Flowchart)